-Benjamin Pullinger, Senior Vice President Exploration and Business Development of the Company and a Qualified Person, as defined by National Instrument 43-101 of the Standards of Disclosure for Mineral Projects ("NI 43-101"), has reviewed and approved the scientific and technical content contained in this MD&A. Mr. Pullinger is not considered independent for the purposes of NI 43-101 as he is a senior officer of the Company.
+Benjamin Pullinger, Senior Vice President Exploration and Business Development of the Company and a Qualified Person, as defined by National Instrument 43-101 - Standards of Disclosure for Mineral Projects ("NI 43-101"), has reviewed and approved the scientific and technical content contained in this MD&A. Mr. Pullinger is not considered independent for the purposes of NI 43-101 as he is a senior officer of the Company.

-The September 29, 2020 Valeriano resource estimate was prepared by Joled Nur, Civil Mining Engineer, SRK Consulting (Chile) ("SRK"), a member of the Public Register of Competent Persons in Mining Resources and Reserves of Chile, No. 181 and an independent Qualified Person as defined by NI 43-101.
-Technical and scientific information in this MD&A has been extracted from, and is supported by, the Technical Report (as hereinafter defined).
+The September 29, 2020 Valeriano Project resource estimate was prepared by Joled Nur, Civil Mining Engineer, SRK Consulting (Chile), a member of the Public Register of Competent Persons in Mining Resources and Reserves of Chile, No. 181 and an independent Qualified Person as defined by NI 43-101.
+Certain of the technical and scientific information in this MD&A has been extracted from, and is supported by the Company's NI 43-101 technical report entitled "Valeriano Project, Inferred Resource Estimates, Atacama Region, Chile," with an effective date of November 13, 2020 (the "Technical Report").
+Please refer to "Subsequent Events" for further details.